Wodan58/joy1/doc/JOYimplJOY.md

 -------------------------

 This define allows debugging of the token read ahead.
 And this read ahead needs debugging.
-There is no proof that there is an error but the token list shows that there are problems.
+There is no proof that there is an error but the token list showed that there were problems.

 JVERSION
 --------

-This version needs to be given on the command line when compiling and is built from a number of strings.
+The version needs to be given on the command line when compiling and is built from a number of strings.
 The version is only visible when COPYRIGHT is also defined.